Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 The government's decision to allow veterinary use of molnupivirus has made a huge difference.

-"It actually works pretty well," Lyraki said.
-Initially, boxes of molnupiravir were donated to the PVA to fight the epidemic.
-They were available at an exceptionally low price of around €100 ($108) per cat, a significant saving.
+“It actually works quite well,” Lyraki said.
+Initially, boxes of molnupiravir were donated to the PVA to help fight the epidemic.
+They were available at an exceptionally low price of around 100 euros ($108) per cat, a significant saving.
 The actual price of the drug is much higher, but still significantly cheaper than GS.

 However, the replacement of molnupivir will not last long.
 Merck Sharp and Dohme BV, which sells the antiviral under the name Lagevrio, will stop making it for Europe next year after the European Medicines Agency decided earlier this year not to support the registration of molnupiravir based on its finding that the antiviral's benefit in treating Covid in adults has not been proven.